Gamification is the application of game design elements and principles in non-game contexts to motivate and engage users.

 Additionally, some use the term too broadly, applying it to nearly anything remotely associated with gaming.
 As it happens, Snoop Dogg (of all people!) was guilty of this back in 2013.

-There’s clearly an underlying sense of confusion about this word.
+Clearly, there’s confusion about this word.
 Thankfully, the gamification experts here at Growth Engineering are here to clear up the misconceptions and provide a clear and differentiated definition.

-What is Gamification?
+What Is Gamification?

 And yet, this definition comes off as both a little too precise and a little too loose.
 Let’s break it down.

-1. Is Gamification Digital or Analog?
+1. Is Gamification Digital Or Analogue?

 Interestingly, Gartner’s definition hones in on ‘digital’ engagement.
 But whilst digital experiences tend to be easier to gamify, they’re not the only types of experience that can be gamified.